Turaev-Viro invariants and cabling operations: Introduction

 \begin{definition} Define the following two asymptotics of the Turaev--Viro invariants for compact 3-manifolds as

 and

 \end{definition}

 Additionally, we will introduce the simplicial volume for compact orientable $3$-manifolds with empty or toroidal boundary, originally defined by Gromov \cite{Gromov}.
 For $M$ a compact, orientable, irreducible $3$-manifold, there is a unique collection of incompressible tori, up to isotopy, along which $M$ can be decomposed into atoroidal manifolds.
 This is known as the JSJ decomposition \cite{JacoShalen,Johannson}.
-By Thurston's Geometrization Conjecture \cite{ThurstonGeomConj}, famously completed in the work of Perelman \cite{PerelmanEntropy,PerelmanFinite,PerelmanRicci}, each of these atroidal manifolds are either hyperbolic or Seifert-fibered, and by Thurston \cite{ThurstonGT3manifolds}, the simplicial volume of $M$ coincides with the sum of the simplicial volumes of the resulting pieces.
-In the case where $M$ is hyperbolic, the simplicial volume is positive and is related to the hyperbolic volume of $M$ by
+By Thurston's Geometrization Conjecture \cite{ThurstonGeomConj}, famously completed in the work of Perelman \cite{PerelmanEntropy,PerelmanFinite,PerelmanRicci}, each of these atoroidal manifolds are either hyperbolic or Seifert-fibered, and by Thurston \cite{ThurstonGT3manifolds}, the simplicial volume of $M$ coincides with the sum of the simplicial volumes of the resulting pieces.
+In the case where $M$ is hyperbolic, the simplicial volume is positive and is related to the hyperbolic volume of $M$ by where $vol(M)$ is the hyperbolic volume of $M$, $v_3 \approx 1.0149$ is the volume of the regular ideal tetrahedron, and $\|M\|$ is the simplicial volume of $M$.